Stingaree (1934 film): Production

 In June 1933, RKO, then under production chief Merian C. Cooper, purchased rights to the stories as a vehicle for Irene Dunne.
 The story was described as being about an "Australian Robin Hood."

-In October 1933 Irene Dunne signed a new two-year contract with RKO the first film of which was to be Stingaree with Richard Dix, with whom she had made Cimarron.
+In October 1933 Dunne signed a new two-year contract with RKO the first film of which was to be Stingaree with Richard Dix, with whom she had made the highly successful Cimarron.
 Later that month RKO announced the male lead would be Leslie Banks with Ernest B. Schoesdak to direct.
 Then Banks left to sign a contract with Fox.

-RKO decided to replace him with John Boles, but he was not available, meaning shooting was pushed back so Dunne could make Age of Innocence.
-Then Boles dropped out and RKO decided to use Richard Dix, who had enjoyed a big success with Dunne in Cimarron.
+RKO decided to replace him with John Boles, but he was not available, pushing back shooting so Dunne could make Age of Innocence.
+Then Boles dropped out and RKO decided to use Dix.
 Filming started January 1934.
 Sheep were imported from Camarialla.

-Release
+Reception

 Box Office

 According to RKO records, the film lost the studio $49,000.

-Critical reception
+Critical

 In 1934, Mordaunt Hall's review in The New York Times called the film "nicely done" and said that its "impossible happenings are highly entertaining."
 He went on to say that "Miss Dunne gives a charming performance and she sings several songs very agreeably."

 The Los Angeles Times called it "impossible but interesting."

 The film received mixed reviews in Australia.
 Released during preparations for the centennial celebration in Melbourne, it was described by one local paper as a "pleasant trifle" while another found it "hard to swallow" with its plot being "a little too improbable for anyone, let alone an Australian audience."

 It screened in Australia in every state except New South Wales where there was a ban on bushranger films.